LynaLuo-Lab/tssr-smiles-generation/README.md

 ## Troubleshooting
 - Permission denied running the script
-  - Run chmod +x run_docker.sh
+  - Run: chmod +x run_docker.sh
 - Docker "permission denied" without sudo
   - Add your user to the docker group, then re-login; or prefix commands with sudo.
 - GPU not detected
   - Check NVIDIA drivers and install the NVIDIA Container Toolkit.
-Test with docker run --rm --gpus all nvidia/cuda:12.1.0-base-ubuntu22.04 nvidia-smi
+Test with: docker run --rm --gpus all nvidia/cuda:12.1.0-base-ubuntu22.04 nvidia-smi
-- Image file not found by run_docker.sh
+- Cannot pull image from GHCR
-  - Ensure tssr-smiles.tar.gz (or .tar) is in the project root.
-If your clone omitted large files, download the image from your project’s release or request it from the authors.
+  - Check your internet connectivity and that the image name is correct: ghcr.io/lynaluo-lab/tssr-smiles-generation:latest.
+If the image is private or you encounter rate limits, run: docker login ghcr.io (use a GitHub token with read:packages), then retry.
 - Slow training
   - Use a GPU if available, reduce batch sizes, or try a PRL profile for a faster qualitative run.